 Ken received his Master of Counseling degree from Dallas Baptist University in 2016 and has been counseling individuals and families ever since.
-Ken is currently an LPC- Intern, working with adolescents, their families, couples, and men of all ages to address a variety of struggles and issues.
+He enjoys working with adolescents, their families, couples, and men of all ages to address a variety of struggles and issues.
 Ken prefers to include the family in the process of counseling and therapy to the maximum extent possible, as he has found that family support and accountability are vital to healing.
 His aim is to provide a safe environment in which clients can process their feelings and conflicts while identifying personal, spiritual, and relational resources that will help them move closer to the person they were created to be.
 Ken’s philosophy of life is simple: Every day is a gift – embrace and enjoy the process of living; the destination is the reward.

 Ken has lived in Grapevine-Colleyville since 1997 with his wife, two teenage sons, and their rescue dog.
 When not counseling, Ken enjoys drinking good coffee, exploring new and creative spiritual practices, and collecting vintage sports cards.